droglenc/NCHighways/Syllabus-Current.md

 <td>35%</td><td>30%</td><td>20%</td><td>15%</td></tr>
 </table>

 Your letter grade will be assigned from your overall percentage (rounded to a whole number) and the table below.
+However, note the [attendance policy](#attendance) below.

 <table class="tg">
   <tr><td></td><td>A 92-100</td><td>A- 90-91</td></tr>